 Change is evident throughout the Hebrew Calendar.
-Regardless of whether someone argues that the Renewed Moon (chodesh) referred to in the Bible is the new moon crescent or the dark moon conjunction, you can see that the Hebrew calendar, by establishing fixed timetables, it not actually tied to the lunar cycle from month-to-month at all.
-Simply put, following the Hebrew calendar causes one to completely ignore Biblical instruction and adds their own interpretation of
+Regardless of whether someone argues that the Renewed Moon (chodesh) referred to in the Bible is the new moon crescent or the dark moon conjunction, you can see that the Hebrew calendar, by establishing fixed timetables, is not actually tied to the lunar cycle from month-to-month at all.
+Simply put, following the Hebrew calendar causes one to completely ignore Biblical instruction and adds their own interpretation of God's time.

-God's time.
 We need to question its validity and should!
 The rules and elements of this calendar absolutely do not exist within scripture.

-There is also too much evidence that shows the Hebrew calendar, as we know it today, has been an evolving process - from a calendar based on pure observation to one based on pure calculation.
+There is also too much evidence that shows

+calendar based on pure observation to one based on pure calculation.
 This evolving change has been fully documented within Jewish history and its Rabbinical authorities.
 But the primary reason Orthodox Jews follow the Hebrew calendar today is strictly due to the Rabbinical authority given to it through the man-made traditions and Rabbinical writings.

-Glenn McWilliams, writer for Torah Keepers, a Messianic Jewish group explains in his Calendar Debate[14] article the growing Christian movement to abandon Pagan practices and return to the commonwealth of Israel.
+Glenn McWilliams, writer for Torah Keepers, a Messianic Jewish group explains in his Calendar Debate^[14] article the growing Christian movement to abandon Pagan practices and return to the commonwealth of Israel.
 He further explains that: